maxnyla/Pawsome/README.md

 Users:

+- As a user, I'd like to get a feel for the sort of person the business owner is, to ascertain if I can trust them with the care of my dogs and, potentially, access to my home.
+- As a user, I'd like to see the location of the business and the areas covered by them.
+- As a user, I'd like to see the different types of services that the business offers, including full pricing details.
-- As a user, I'd like to
+- As a user, I'd like to see photos and social media posts showing the business as it operates on a daily basis.

-- As a user, I'd like to
+- As a user, I'd like to see reviews by other customers.

-- As a user, I'd like to
+- As a user, I'd like to be able to book online without needing to make a phone call.

-- As a user, I'd like to
+- As a user, I'd like to be able to click the contact number and email to contact the business straight away if I so wish.

 PawSome business owners:

-- As a business owner, I'd like to
+- As a business owner, I'd like to show potential customers that they can trust me with their pets.
+Since I am a dog owner myself, I know how important the trust factor is.
+This is achieved through the information in the 'About Me' section.

-- As a business owner, I'd like to
+- As a business owner, I'd like for potential customers to have a very clear idea of all the services I offer and pricing, as well as the areas covered.

-- As a business owner, I'd like to
+- As a business owner, I want to offer customers the possibility of sending a booking enquiry via the site.

-- As a business owner, I'd like to
+- As a business owner, I'd like to share a glimpse of our life through our social media posts.

 # Testing